-Finally, we also discuss the method scalability to larger data sets, bigger models and higher dimensional latent spaces.
+Finally, we also quickly discuss the method scalability to larger data sets.
 To do so, we consider the MNIST data set and a benchmark classifier taken as a DenseNet which performs well on such data.
-First, we down-sample the original MNIST database in order to progressively decrease the number of samples per class.
+Then, we down-sample the original MNIST database in order to progressively decrease the number of samples per class.
 We start by creating a data set having 1000 samples per class to finally reach 20 samples per class.
 For each created data set, we allocate 80% for training (the baseline) and reserve 20% for the validation set.
 A geometry-aware VAE is then trained on each class of the baseline until the ELBO does not improve for 50 epochs and is used to generate synthetic samples (12.5 \times the baseline).
 The benchmark CNN is trained with five independent runs on either 1) the baseline, 2) the augmented data or 3) only the synthetic data generated with our model.
-The evolution of the mean accuracy on the original test set (≈1000 samples per class) according to the number of samples per class is presented in Fig. 6 (left).
-Second, we only consider 50 samples per class and train the VAE on each class to generate 1000 samples per class.
-The number of the classifier's parameters is also progressively changed and we report the mean accuracy of the CNN according to the number of parameters in Fig. 6 (middle).
-Finally, we consider several latent space dimensions for the VAE ranging from 2 to 50 and plot the evolution of the CNN accuracy according the latent space dimension (right).
+The evolution of the mean accuracy on the original test set (≈ 1000 samples per class) according to the number of samples per class is presented in Fig. 6.
+The first outcome of this experiment is that the fewer samples in the training set, the more useful the method appears.
+Using the proposed augmentation framework indeed allows for a gain of more than 9.0 points in the CNN accuracy when only 20 samples per class are considered.
+In other words, as the number of samples increases, the marginal gain seems to decrease.
+Nevertheless, this reduction must be put into perspective since it is commonly acknowledged that, as the results on the baseline increase (and thus get closer to the perfect score), it is even more challenging to improve the score with the augmented data.
+In this experiment, we are nonetheless still able to improve the model accuracy even when it already achieves a very high score.
+For instance, with 500 samples per class, the augmentation method still allows increasing